 Although evidence is still evolving, some drawbacks exist (Table 3).
 There is usually a time lag between blood and interstitial fluid to equilibrate, which hinders accurate real-time sampling[31].
-Other issues which are worth considering are variable biosensor life, need for frequent calibration, and limited working range (BG levels between 40 to 400 mg/dL).
+Other issues which are worth considering are variable biosensor life, need for frequent calibration, and limited working range (BG levels between 40 and 400 mg/dL).
 Their efficacy has still not been evaluated in patients with severe oedema due to hypoalbuminemia and hepatic failure, in whom the correlation between blood and interstitial fluid might be altered and inaccurate[23].
 Additionally, the presence of hypoxemia and shock may also affect their accuracy.

-These shortcomings can be overcome by using intravenous CGM systems, which are more accurate, making frequent monitoring possible in critical patients without putting extra load on nursing staff time.
+These shortcomings can be overcome by using intravenous CGM systems, which are more accurate, making frequent monitoring possible in critical patients without putting extra-time load on nursing staff.
 In addition, these devices can also be integrated with closed-loop systems providing an automated insulin delivery to improve BG management[32].
 However, their application is also associated with a high incidence of sensor failure, loss of venous integrity, and logistic issues[33].
-Besides this, finding a suitable vein may also be an issue in critically ill patients[34].
+In addition, finding a suitable vein may also be an issue in critically ill patients[34].

-The evidence base supporting the clinical effectiveness and efficiency of these systems in ICU patients is still limited.
+The evidence supporting the clinical effectiveness and efficiency of these systems in ICU patients is still limited.
 Their impact on clinically relevant outcomes like ICU mortality, length of stay (LOS) in hospital and ICU remains unknown[35].
-Moreover, validation of these systems in various ICU populations may lead to their widespread use, considering the advantages of avoiding hypoglycaemia, hyperglycaemia, and GV and reducing nursing loads with less need for finger pricks.
-Even though these devices may not be beneficial to all critically ill patients, they may benefit some specific ICU patients like those on intravenous insulin or corticosteroids, end-stage organ dysfunction (renal or liver), post-operative neurosurgery patients or those with traumatic brain injury and post-organ transplant patients[36-38].
+Moreover, validation of these systems in various ICU populations may lead to their widespread use, considering the advantages of avoiding hypoglycemia, hyperglycemia, and GV and reducing nursing loads with less need for finger pricks.
+Even though these devices may not be beneficial to all critically ill patients, they may benefit some specific ICU patients such as those on intravenous insulin or corticosteroids, and patients with end-stage organ dysfunction (renal or liver), post-operative neurosurgery or those with traumatic brain injury and post-organ transplant [36-38].
 CGM is effective and safe in critically ill COVID-19 patients and may significantly reduce the need for bedside BG testing; thus, it is recommended to use CGM in these patients to reduce nursing exposure[39].

 GLYCAEMIC INDICES

-Traditionally glycaemic control has been defined in terms of highest and lowest target BG levels with an aim to prevent episodes of hypoglycaemia and hyperglycaemia.
-In recent years, studies have evaluated other aspects to dysglycaemia and their association with clinical outcomes in critically ill patients.
-Variability of these indices is a predictor of worse patient outcomes, independent of frequency and severity of hypoglycaemia and hyperglycaemia[40,41].
-Even though the current glycaemic management guidelines do not recommend any specific target for many of these indices, based on the current data some suggestions may be made to optimize glycaemic control in critically ill patients (Table 4)[8,41-45].
+Traditionally glycemic control has been defined as highest and lowest target BG levels with an aim to prevent episodes of hypoglycemia and hyperglycemia.
+In recent years, studies have evaluated other aspects to dysglycemia and their association with clinical outcomes in critically ill patients.
+Variability of these indices is a predictor of worse patient outcomes, independent of frequency and severity of hypoglycemia and hyperglycemia[40,41].
+Even though the current glycemic management guidelines do not recommend any specific target for many of these indices, based on the current data some suggestions may be made to optimize glycemic control in critically ill patients (Table 4)[8,41-45].

 BG targets

 Safe BG levels have been challenging to define in critically ill patients.
-Till recent years glucose control in ICUs has swayed between tight glycaemic control (avoiding hyperglycaemia) to liberal glucose control (avoiding hypoglycaemia) in different case mix populations[46,47].
+Till recent years glucose control in ICUs has swayed between tight glycemic control (avoiding hyperglycemia) to liberal glucose control (avoiding hypoglycemia) in different case mix populations[46,47].

 The American Diabetes Association recommends that a BG level below 180 mg/dL is acceptable for ICU patients[8].
-In patients with sepsis, the recent version of surviving sepsis guidelines recommend targeting BG levels between 140-180 mg/dL and initiating intravenous insulin therapy if BG levels are above 180 mg/dL for two consecutive readings[9].
+In patients with sepsis, the recent version of surviving sepsis guidelines recommend targeting BG levels between 140 and 180 mg/dL and initiating intravenous insulin therapy if BG levels are above 180 mg/dL for two consecutive readings[9].
 They further recommend measuring BG levels every 1-2 h, especially in the first 24 h after admission.